Battle of the Hills: Prelude

-French offensive preparations
+French preparations

-The French Fourth Army comprised the XII, XVII, VIII corps and tank Groupement III (Captain H. Lefebvre), with two Schneider CA1 groups, Artillerie Spéciale 1 (AS 1) and AS 10 of eight tanks each, reinforced by some Saint-Chamond tanks.
+The French Fourth Army comprised the XII Corps, XVII, VIII Corps and tank Groupement III (Captain H. Lefebvre), with two Schneider CA1 groups, Artillerie Spéciale 1 (AS 1) and AS 10 of eight tanks each, reinforced by some Saint-Chamond tanks.
 The Aéronautique Militaire on the Fourth Army front had 22 Escadrilles (squadrons) of aircraft and eleven balloon companies, the artillery had 1,600 guns.
 The Fourth Army held an 18 km front, just north of the Reims, St Hilaire le Grand, St Ménéhould to Verdun road, between Massiges and Ferme Marquises, about 400 ft below the peak of Mont Haut.
 To reach the summit, the French infantry would have to advance about 2 mi up a series of steep rises.

 The French bombardment opened on 10 April, against the German first, second and third lines on the south side of the ridge.
 The German defences on the northern slope, were bombarded under the direction of French artillery-observation aircraft observers.
 Villages, woods, roads, railway lines, cantonments, bivouacs, artillery batteries and ammunition dumps were "deluged" by shellfire, with few pauses until dawn on 17 April.
 Poor weather interfered with air-observation but by the night of 16 April, reconnaissance photographs taken from the air, reports from ground observers and prisoner reports, showed that wide lanes had been cut through the barbed wire entanglements in front of the German first line, where they had not been obliterated and that German trench lines and field fortifications, particularly south of Mont Sans Nom had been destroyed.
 Few German defences remained intact, except for those in Bois de la Grille and around Aubérive.